plone/plone.versioncheck/README.rst

 Legend of states and colors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-[O]rphaned
-    If buildout extension generated file is given it shows if the package in the given configuration was used.
-    Be careful with this information!
-    I.e. in a development buildout file other packages are used than in a live or continious integration buildout!
-    Color: Magenta

 [D]evelopmen Egg
     A development egg is usally active.
     Description show location.
     Color: Green

 [A]ctive Pin
      Pinned version.
 Package is used and recent, all seems fine.